SheetalMaurya/MvvmCross-Wiki/Tutorial-Part-1.md

 - Cirrious.MvvmCross.Touch
 - Cirrious.MvvmCross.Binding.Touch
-- Cirrious.MvvmCross.Dialog.Touch
+- Cirrious.MvvmCross.Dialog.Touch (which includes a modified version of MonoTouch.Dialog)
-- MonoTouch.Dialog (our local version)
 - Tutorial.Core.Touch

 Then delete the default generated ViewController and its XIB